FESTIVAL PROGRAMMING IN THE WORKS

 Birders who want to photograph and photographers who want to bird and photograph birds.
 Add new skills, get feedback and discover how to use the power of images for impact.

-Brders can make a difference simply by birding.
-Your list for the day can inform conservation, research and even bring attention to community needs
+Birders can make a difference simply by birding.
+Your list for the day can inform conservation, research and even bring attention to community needs.

 RABBLE ROUSING